 Playing The Frozen Wilds will be familiar, as you go from encampment to encampment, Aloy must perform tasks for the inhabitants, fight against enemies, complete new hunting challenges and learn the truth about the way the world is.

-Returning to the post-apocalyptic world of Horizon Zero Dawn is a treat, even though it’s brutal setting and engaging difficulty might put some off people off, there’s beauty, too.
+Returning to the post-apocalyptic world of Horizon Zero Dawn is a treat, even though its brutal setting and engaging difficulty might put some people off, there’s beauty, too.
 It’s easy to forget that in today’s current market trends of microtransactions and loot boxes that a sizeable chunk of content like The Frozen Wilds is the real bread and butter.
-You’re getting a sizeable expansion that that reminds you how wonderful and captivating Horizon Zero Dawn is, and while The Frozen Wilds doesn’t reinvent the gameplay, it reminds you how good a single player game can be.
+You’re getting a sizeable expansion that reminds you how wonderful and captivating Horizon Zero Dawn is, and while The Frozen Wilds doesn’t reinvent the gameplay, it reminds you how good a single-player game can be.

 [A copy of the game was provided to us by the publisher for review purposes.]